dhuppenkothen/data-visualization-tutorial/_episodes/03-accessibility.md

 ~~~
 {: .language-markdown}

-In addition, provide a link to the data in machine-readable format.

 For viewers with low vision, high contrast in your figures can be extremely important.
 Make
 sure you use high-contrast colours to convey the most important information, your fonts are
 big enough and your figures follow a clear, logical layout.